Heymalhar/JTP-TECHNICAL-PROJECT-FINAL/README.md

 1. **📥 Download & Extract**

-   - Download the repository ZIP and extract it to your system.
+   - Download the repository ZIP and extract it on your system (preferably by copying and pasting the project folder).

 2. **🧩 Prerequisites**

    - Ensure the following tools are installed on your system and running perfectly: i.
 Docker Desktop. ii.
 MongoDB Compass. iii.
 Code Editor (VSCode or IntelliJ recommended).

+   - **External issues with these tools will NOT be considered as a shortcoming of the project submitted by the candidate**.

 3. **🛠️ Setup Using Docker**

+   - Open the project directory in the code editor (preferably VSCode).

    - Navigate to the root directory in your terminal.